Games & Quizzes

 /THro͞o/

-continuing or valid to final destination. expressing movement into one side and out of other side of opening etc..
+continuing or valid to final destination.
+From the beginning of something until the end.
 By a particular way or process; by the use of.

-likely or prone to be affected by. conditionally upon.
-People who take part in experiments or tests. cause or force person or thing to undergo.
+likely or prone to be affected by. conditionally upon. person or thing that is being discussed, described, or dealt with. cause or force person or thing to undergo.

 /ˈkänt(ə)nənt/